House-Sitting Guides

 3. Paid House Sitting Jobs

-My blog posts below explain how much you should charge and why, as well as some misconceptions about paid house sitting.
+My blog posts below explain how much you should charge and why, as well as debunk some misconceptions about paid house sitting.

-4. Guides for Home Owners
+4. Guides for Homeowners

-If you’re a pet owner and want to know how to find a house sitter or how to prepare for one, I’ve listed everything you need to know in my guides below.
 Scroll down to the next section for links to my recommended websites for finding a house and pet sitter.

 5. Find a House Sitter Now

 With MadPaws and PetCloud, you’ll find local, vetted sitters in Australia, who will attend a meet and greet before accepting the booking and can work for you time and again to form a relationship with your pets.
-These sitters normally have their own home and aren’t travelling, so they charge a fee for their services rather than working for free accommodation.

 The websites provide public liability insurance for the sitter, as well as accident cover for your pet.
 They also handle the money between you and the sitter, and only release your payment after the job is completed.
-You can also book locals for a range of other services, including daily home visits to feed pets, dog walks, doggy day care and hosting pets overnight in sitters’ homes instead of yours.

 $10 off PetCloud